Who we are:

 Sheri Wipf built her dream of educating children in 2000 shortly after completing her Early Childhood Education.
 Her vision was brought to life through years of personal and professional experience.
 Creating warm and inviting spaces for children to explore and their natural ability to learn, she continues to build on the foundation or early childhood education.

 The Biggest Little Preschool & Childcare Center began its journey in the year 2000 inside of Bethany Newton United Church.
 A one room preschool classroom became two by 2005 along with adding an additional program of school age care.
-As the neighborhood began to grow so did our center and the Lumina location opened its doors in September 2013.
-We are thankful to the support of the community it has given us for 20 years.
+As the neighbourhood began to grow, so did our centre and the Lumina location opened its doors in September 2013.
+We are pleased to announce the opening of our 3rd location coming soon that will offer 2 classrooms for children 30 months – 5 years old.
+We are thankful to the support of the community it has given us for 21 years.

 Its takes a group of amazing and dedicated staff to continue this journey who work collaboratively with staff, parents, and other professionals in the community.
 Through on-going workshops, team meetings and communication we strive to meet the needs of the children in our care.